SpagoBILabs/SpagoBI/doc/user/JS/README.md

 <a name="Sbi.sdk.api.getDocumentHtml"></a>
 ##### api.getDocumentHtml(config)
-It returns the HTML code of an iFrame containing document visualization.
+It returns the HTML code of an iFrame containing the visualization of an existing analytical document.
 In particular config is an object that must contain at least one between documentId and documentLabel.
 It can also have (optional) parameters (an object containing values of document parameters), executionRole, displayToolbar and iframe, an object containing the style, height and width of the iframe where the document will be rendered (height and width can also be put outside the iframe object).

 **Kind**: static method of <code>[api](#Sbi.sdk.api)</code>